FloeFoxon/FloeFoxon.github.io/README.md

 #### As First Author

 **Foxon, F.** (2023).
+Re Impact of the e-cigarette era on cigarette smoking among youth in the United States A population-level study *Preventive Medicine*.
+In press.

+**Foxon, F.** (2023).
 If it's there, could it be a bear? *biorXiv*.
 Available: [https://doi.org/10.1101/2023.01.14.524058](https://doi.org/10.1101/2023.01.14.524058)

 **Foxon, F.** (2023).
 If it's real, could it be an eel? *biorXiv*.
 Available: [https://doi.org/10.1101/2023.01.07.523085](https://doi.org/10.1101/2023.01.07.523085)